Mauritian cuisine: Franco-Mauritian cuisine

-Mauritius has had strong cultural ties with France as a result of its colonial past and was deeply influenced by the French people's savoir vivre.
-French hunting traditions have also influenced Mauritian cuisine in the use of venison and wild boar, which is typically served on domains or estates, restaurants and hotels.
+Mauritius has had strong cultural ties with France as a result of its colonial past and was deeply influenced by the French people's savoir-vivre.
+French hunting traditions have also influenced Mauritian cuisine in the use of venison and wild boar, which are typically served on domains or estates, restaurants and hotels.
 As years passed by, some have been adapted to the more exotic ingredients of the island to confer some unique flavor.
 French influences in Mauritian cuisine can be found in the consumption of rougail (light stew) scented with thyme, daube (chicken or beef stew), croissants, baguette, bouillon, salade de thon, civet de lièvre and coq au vin served with good wine.
-Many forms of French desserts and cakes were influenced by the Franco-Mauritians and can also be found in France; such as tarts.
-French tarts and milk coffee is well-like by Franco-Mauritians.
+Many forms of French desserts and cakes were influenced by the Franco-Mauritians and can also be found in France, such as tarts.
+French tarts and milk coffee are well-liked by Franco-Mauritians.